Auction tips for professional investors

 5. Have your finance in place

 You need to think carefully about finance before the sale.
-Auction buyers will usually have only 28 days to complete, sometimes it can be as little as a fortnight.
+Auction buyers will usually have only 20 working days to complete, sometimes it can be as little as a fortnight.
 Plus you’ll need to put down a 10 per cent deposit on the day.
 The short timescales can often pose problems for mainstream lenders, so talk to auction finance specialists.
 You can then go into the auction room with a decision in principle on a particular lot and bid with confidence up to the agreed bid price.